Jewar: Demographics

-Local attractions
+Culture

 Around 1 km west of Jewar is an ashram and an old temple of the Maharshi.
 Other temples in the town is the Devi Mandir and the Daau ji Mandir famous for the Dau ji Mela held every year in the month of September.

 Transport

+Air

+Noida International Airport (IATA: DXN, ICAO: VIND), on Yamuna Expressway around 7 km north of Jewarcity centre, connects Delhi NCR with other international cities.